-The safety, health and security of pupils and staff at Saltus is a priority.
-The school has a Safety and Health Committee who meet once a month to discuss issues that have arisen and to plan for future needs.
-As and when necessary, the Committee prepares reports for the Governing Body and Buildings Committee.
+The safety, health and security of students and staff at Saltus are priorities.
+The School has a Safety and Health Committee which meets once a month to discuss issues that have arisen and to plan for future needs.
+As and when necessary, the Committee prepares reports for the Trustees and Buildings Committee.

-On arrival to the school, new staff are issued with a Safety and Health Handbook.
-All staff wear photo identity badges and pupils will shortly be receiving identity badges.
-In addition, many of the staff undertake First Aid and CPR courses, which are renewed every two years.
+Upon arrival, a Safety and Health Handbook is issued to each new staff member.
+All staff and students wear photo identification badges.
+In addition, many of the staff undertake First Aid and CPR courses (renewable every two years).

-In order to make the site as secure as possible, there have been some recent changes to the western perimeter of the school, which now has electronic security gates which are locked shut during the school day.
-Also the school can no longer be accessed by the Canal Road gate by the swimming pool.
-There are future plans to employ a security guard who will be situated at the main gate on St. John’s Road and who will monitor movement around the site.
+In order to make the site as secure as possible, there have been some recent changes to perimeter of the School, which now has electronic security gates which are locked during the school day.
+In addition, the School can no longer be accessed by the Canal Road gate adjacent to the swimming pool.
+The School employs a full-time security guard who is situated at the main gate on St. John’s Road and who monitors movement around the site.
 Saltus also has security cameras and a state-of-the-art alarm system.

-A Fire Drill is undertaken at least three times a year.
-All pupils are made aware of their evacuation line number and evacuation route at the start of the school year and evacuation routes are displayed in all classrooms.
+There are Fire Drills at least three times a year.
+All students are made aware of their evacuation line number and evacuation route at the start of the school year, and evacuation routes are displayed in all classrooms.
 In addition, there are Lockdown Drills.